zahoor-khan178/Crud-Application/README.md

-It is a simple crud application in which you can create, read, update and delete data dynamically. it is mern stack project. this project create using following technologies:
+It is a simple crud application in which you can create, read, update and delete data dynamically. it is mern stack project. this project is created using following technologies:

 1) html
 2) css